-After reviewing the aggregate compensation received by our full-time named executive officers, our performance in 2013, and the performance and responsibilities of each named executive officer, and taking into account the compensation committee's desire to emphasize equity based awards as a more significant component of total compensation for our full-time named executive officers while at the same time minimizing stockholder dilution, in 2014, we awarded 14,500 shares to Patrick J. Callan, Jr., 11,500 shares of restricted stock to Lawrence G. Ricketts, Jr., and 8,600 shares of restricted stock to each of David W. Kalish, Fredric H. Gould and Matthew J. Gould.
-All of such shares vest in full, assuming continued employment, in 2019, subject to accelerated vesting upon the occurrence of specified events.
+After reviewing the aggregate compensation received by our full-time named executive officers, our performance in 2014, and the performance and responsibilities of each named executive officer, and taking into account the compensation committee's desire to emphasize equity based awards as a more significant component of total compensation for our full-time named executive officers while at the same time minimizing stockholder dilution, we awarded in 2015, for 2014 performance, 18,000 shares and 15,000 of restricted stock to Messrs.
+Callan and Ricketts, respectively, representing an increase of 24% and 30%, respectively, from the equity awards they were granted in the prior year.
+In addition, we awarded 8,600 shares of restricted stock to each of David W. Kalish, Fredric H. Gould and Matthew J. Gould-the same awards they were granted in the prior year.
+All of such shares vest in full, assuming continued employment, in 2020, subject to accelerated vesting upon the occurrence of specified events.

 We intend to continue to award restricted stock as we believe (i) restricted stock awards align management's interests and goals with stockholders' interests and goals and (ii) officers and employees are more desirous of participating in a restricted stock award program and, therefore, it is an excellent motivator and employee retention tool.
-We have not made any determination as to whether we will award any RSU's or stock options in the future.
+We have not made any determination as to whether we will award any RSUs or stock options in the future.